Tamirucode/react-todoitem/README.md

   ##### Content

+   - Code

-   - The code to make the layout was taken from the moment walk through project
+     - moment walk through project

    - The logo in the top left Navlink was taken free web source